Braus/rs/README.md

 A small project to learn laravel

-Here you will find my journey with laravel (4.2).
+Here you will find a bit about my journey with laravel (starting with 4.2).